mrouvier/kiwano/docs/notebook_segments.md

-# Kiwano Notebook: Managing Segments, Features & Augmentation
+# Kiwano Notebook: Dataset, Data Augmentation & Features Extractor

-## Notebook Goals
+## Objective of the Notebook

 This notebook will help you understand and use Kiwano’s segment management system for speaker verification.
 By the end, you’ll know how to: